caspar/project2-f22-template/PageRank/README.md

 For this question, you can implement the simplified version of the PageRank algorithm.
 To read more about PageRank, you can refer to the following link: [PageRank](http://ilpubs.stanford.edu:8090/422/1/1999-66.pdf)

-You will develop an iterative solution, i.e. your python code will act as a driver and issue multiple queries.
-As an example of an iterative solution, we provided an iterative implementation of Breadth First Search on the starter code.

-To execute 5 iterations using A as a start node, call bfs('A', 5).
-The example saves the nodes visited at each iteration in a table distances, along with their distance to the initial node.
-The function returns the contents of distances.
-(Note that iteration in BFS is different from iteration in PageRank.
-Each iteration in BFS just search one level deeper.
-Each iteration in PageRank update all nodes.)

 ## Write your solution on Pagerank1.sql
-Modify the function page_rank() below.

 You can store your intermediate result in any temp tables.